 Played with in Kingdom Hearts; the Green Requiems are enemies that are able to cure their allies.
 They have no attack abilities, however, so they could even be considered "friendly" Heartless.

-Averted in three separate cases in Birth By Sleep.
+Averted in three separate cases in Kingdom Hearts: Birth by Sleep.
 The first case, the final boss of one storyline and overall True Final Boss, can heal because he's taken control of one of the main character's bodies.
 The other two, the Vanitas Remnant and The Mysterious Figure, serve as the games' superbosses and have some creative ways of healing.
 The former has only one health bar but will automatically heal himself to full health if you use Curative magic on yourself (although Potions and Spells that attack as well as heal, such as Faith and Salvation, don't trigger the healing).
 The latter can either use Restore Barrier to heal some of his health if your attack lasts for too long or turn back time to before you hit him and smack you around a few times.

 The Vile Phial is technically the Unversed version of the Green Requiem Heartless.
 But unlike its Heartless counterpart, it can also attack by ramming, causing poison status on impact.